ki4ai/tts-audiobook/README.md

 #### How to Install

-* pip install -r requirements.txt -r requirements-local.txt
+* pip install -r requirements.txt

 ***